The Top Highlights of Darwin

-As the CBD is compact and easy to walk, you can head out and explore this amazing city on foot.
+As the CBD is compact and easy to walk, you can easily head out and explore this amazing city on foot.
 After many dry days in the Outback of Queensland, we were really looking forward to spending some time in a bigger city!

 Get ready for the top highlights in the wonderful city of Darwin!